 However, microservices are not mandatory for any new or modern application.
 Microservices are not a "magic bullet," and they aren't the single, best way to create every application.
 How and when you use microservices depends on the type of application that you need to build.

-For a detailed look at a microservices architecture that you can implement by using .NET Core, see the downloadable PDF e-book .NET microservices: Architecture for containerized .NET applications.
+For a detailed look at a microservices architecture that you can implement by using .NET, see the downloadable PDF e-book .NET microservices: Architecture for containerized .NET applications.
 The guide also is available online.

 But even in scenarios in which microservices offer powerful capabilities-independent deployment, strong subsystem boundaries, and technology diversity-they also raise many new challenges.
 The challenges are related to distributed application development, such as fragmented and independent data models; achieving resilient communication between microservices; the need for eventual consistency; and operational complexity.
 Microservices introduce a higher level of complexity compared to traditional monolithic applications.

 Because of the complexity of a microservices architecture, only specific scenarios and certain application types are suitable for microservice-based applications.
 These include large and complex applications that have multiple, evolving subsystems.
 In these cases, it's worth investing in a more complex software architecture, for increased long-term agility and more efficient application maintenance.
 But for less complex scenarios, it might be better to continue with a monolithic application approach or simpler N-Tier approaches.